 If you are missing an FCP file, you might find yourself stuck with an unfinished project.
 You may have accidentally deleted them, formatted your drive, experienced disk corruption, or even got attacked by a virus – if this is the case, stop using your drive until you finish reading this article.
 Otherwise, you may overwrite the data.

 Act fast, and you can still recover FCP files intact and continue working on your project.
 This article provides information that explores FCP files, how to recover them, and the different ways to open them.

-FCP files are used by Final Cut Pro, the video-editing software Final Cut Pro, which was initially developed by Macromedia Inc. and later by Apple Inc. The latest version is Final Cut Pro X 10.3, which runs on OS X El Capitan or later), which uses .fcp.
+FCP files are used by the video-editing software Final Cut Pro, which was initially developed by Macromedia Inc. and later by Apple Inc. The most recent version is Final Cut Pro X 10.6 (El Capitan or later), which uses .fcp.
 Other recent versions of Final Cut Pro use .fcpx or FCPX files – however, all recovery methods below are applicable to both FCP and FCPX files.

 How to Recover Deleted FCP Files

 If an FCP file goes missing, certain effects may be missing from your project, or your project may not even open at all.
 Fortunately, there are multiple ways to recover deleted FCP files – and even if your project was unsaved, you can resume it once the files have been replaced in the source folder.
 Below, we guide you step-by-step through 3 of the most effective methods.
 Read on.

 Method #1: Recover FCP Files with Software